Cy-Hub/Cy/README.md

 Platform Design
 ---------------

-Cy will provide the environment, data, and workflow needed to support the world-wide hack:
+Cy will provide the environment, data, and workflow needed to support the World Wide Hack:

 - Reputation management and quality scoring.
 - Freelancing and crowd-sourcing.